AnyLog-co/documentation/getting started.md

 Connecting a node to the network is explained in [network configuration](https://github.com/AnyLog-co/documentation/blob/master/network%20configuration.md).

-Users can also use the same node in different networks or configurations.
+Users can associate a node to different networks or configurations.
 This is a useful functionality for testing when users deploy multiple networks or they switch between a main-net and a testnet.

 ### Switching between different setups